mbarde/flask-qrcode/README.md

 # QR-Code generation server

-Nothing magical here, just a [Flask server](https://www.palletsprojects.com/p/flask/) wrapped around a [QR code image generator](https://pypi.org/project/qrcode/) to generate QR codes images representing URLs.
+Nothing magical here, just a [Flask server](https://www.palletsprojects.com/p/flask/) wrapped around this [QR code image generator](https://pypi.org/project/qrcode/) to create a server which is able to generate QR code images representing URLs.

 QR-Codes are cached in folder  `codes`.
 In production you should deploy a proper clean-up mechanism here ;)